Home Drug Crime

 • Sale of a controlled substance to a minor

 Each crime will come with its own set of punishments, as they vary in degrees of seriousness.
 Some charges will be classified as misdemeanors, while some are automatic felonies.
 When you are arrested for a drug crime, it is key that you are told exactly what you are being charged with.
-You should never be left unaware of your alleged crime, that way when you call your Los Angeles criminal lawyer, you can tell them the charges, and they can begin working on your case immediately.
-A good defense takes time, and you should aim to give your attorney as much time as possible.
+You should never be left unaware of your alleged crime.

 Drug Schedules in California

 The schedules go from one to five, with one being the most restricted substances and five being fairly unlimited.
 While the federal government does have an official schedule of its own that states can choose to follow, states are also free to modify the schedules in a way that better represents the needs of the people.
-A prime example of this is marijuana, which is legal in California, but considered a controlled substance on the federal level.
+A prime example of this is marijuana, which is legal in California but considered a controlled substance on the federal level.

 Schedule V: These drugs have a very low chance of addiction and are used for medicinal purposes.
 Examples include Lomotil, Motofen, and Parepectolin.